Pacer (video game)

-Pacer, originally titled Formula Fusion, is a futuristic racing video game developed by British independent studio R8 Games for Microsoft Windows, PlayStation 4 and Xbox One.
-It was initially set to release on September 17, 2020.
-However, it was delayed until the end of September 2020.
-On October 19, R8 announced that the game would be released on October 29.
+Pacer, originally titled Formula Fusion, is a futuristic racing game by R8 Games.
+The game was released for the Windows in May 2017.
+It was ported to the PlayStation 4 and Xbox One in October 2020.

-A kickstarter campaign by R8 Games was successful in securing over £79,000 to begin development on the game which was released as an early access version through Steam in August 2015.
-The game was re-branded from Formula Fusion to Pacer in early 2019.
+Development and release

 The game started as a spiritual successor to the Wipeout series with some of the early R8 Games staff having worked on Wipeout 3 for Psygnosis Leeds.
 R8 Games founder Andrew Walker was part of the team that were awarded a BAFTA for best design on Wipeout 3 in 1999.
 The Designers Republic, the graphic design studio that designed visual assets and marketing for the first three Wipeout games, has also contributed to the game.

 The game uses the Unreal 4 game engine with modifications to the open source code to enhance the feeling of speed.

+Formula Fusion was announced in September 2014.
+A Kickstarter campaign by British studio R8 Games was successful in securing over £79,000 to begin development on the game which was released as an early access version through Steam in August 2015.
+The game was re-branded from Formula Fusion to Pacer in early 2019.

+The console versions were initially set to release on September 17, 2020.
+However, they were delayed until the end of September 2020.
+On October 19, R8 announced that they would be released on October 29.